Social Work

 Learning Outcomes

-- Introduce knowledge and understanding of the influence of environmental systems (groups and communities) and the complex interplay of biological, psychological, social, spiritual, and cultural dimensions for human development and functioning across the life span.
+3. Students will examine environmental systems (families, groups, organizations, and communities) and the complex interplay of biological, psychological, social, spiritual, and cultural dimensions that impact the social work engagement process.

 SOWK 3130.
 Human Behavior and the Social Environment II